samedhi/firemore/README.md

 and references](https://firebase.google.com/docs/firestore/data-model) (just
 the linked page).
 Go ahead.
 I'll wait.

-As you just read, a Firestore reference is a opaque javascript object with a bunch of functions attached to it.
+As you just read, a Firestore reference is a javascript object with a bunch of functions attached to it.
 In firemore a reference is a vector of keywords or strings with length at least 1.